Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Introduction

 \section{Introduction}

-The equilibrium statistics of a classical many-body system at a fixed temperature can be described by the canonical probability distribution (CPD) \cite{Huang_1987}.
-In this paper we will deal with the spin-lattice models frequently used to describe statistics of uniaxial magnets, lattice gases, and binary alloys \cite{Huang_1987,ducastelle,gouyet_description_2003}.
-In these models CPD depends only on the configuration energy which is conventionally called the Hamiltonian.
-The CPD is proportional to the Boltzmann factor which is the exponential function of the Hamiltonian divided by $-k_BT$---the absolute temperature in energy units with the minus sign \cite{Huang_1987}.
+The equilibrium statistics of Ising-type models at a fixed temperature can be described by the canonical probability distribution (CPD) \cite{Huang_1987}.
+The latter depends only on the spin configuration energy which is conventionally called the Hamiltonian.
+CPD is proportional to the Boltzmann factor which is the exponential function of the Hamiltonian divided by $-k_BT$---the absolute temperature in energy units with the minus sign.
 In models with short-range interactions the energy scales linearly with the system size $N$.
-So if exact analytic solution is unknown, the straightforward use of CPD in approximate calculations would necessitate numerical calculation of the exponential function with the argument scaling as $ O(N) $ which can be difficult or even impossible for large $ N $.
-To deal with this problem sophisticated combinatorial techniques have been developed to make possible the calculation of quantities of interest without resorting to the numerical exponentiation and using only $ O(1) $ quantities, such as the specific magnetization and the energy density per site \cite{Huang_1987}.
+So if exact analytic solution is unknown, the straightforward use of CPD in approximate calculations would necessitate numerical calculation of the exponential function with the argument scaling as $ O(N) $ which can be difficult or even impossible for large $ N $ that are of main interest in statistical physics.
+To deal with this problem, sophisticated combinatorial techniques have been developed to calculate physical quantities of interest without resorting to the numerical exponentiation of $ O(N) $ numbers and using only $ O(1) $ quantities, such as specific magnetization and the energy density per site \cite{englert,Huang_1987}.

-From the standpoint of out of equilibrium statistics CPD is a particular case of more general non-equilibrium probability distribution (NPD) which coincides with CPD in thermal equilibrium.
+From the standpoint of out of equilibrium statistics CPD is a particular case of more general nonequilibrium probability distribution (NPD) which coincides with CPD in thermal equilibrium.
 This is conveniently formalized in the effective Hamiltonian (EH) approach \cite{PRE96,vaks1996,Nastar2000SelfconsistentFO} where the dependence of NPD on EH is posited to be the same as that of CPD on the equilibrium Hamiltonian.
 This is achieved by defining EH as the logarithm of NPD multiplied by $-k_BT$.
-This trick allows one to use the approximate techniques of equilibrium statistics \cite{Huang_1987} also in the non-equilibrium case.
+This trick allows one to use the approximate techniques of equilibrium statistics \cite{Huang_1987,englert} also in the nonequilibrium case.